25 Best Thought-Provoking Books

 While this is about the start of the FBI and its role in solving the brutal Osage murders in the 1920s, it also tells the story of the exploitative, disgusting treatment of the Osage tribe.
 It was shocking to read about the brutal way the Osage were manipulated – from the overcharging of goods to the corruption of the justice system, to flat-out murder, this is a stark, eye-opening story of our country’s racist roots.

-Why We Like it: I read this non-fiction book before it became a movie.
+I read this non-fiction book before it became a movie.
 The plot is juicy and thought-provoking.
 It was hard to believe I was reading a true story, the plot twists and characters came to life in a cinematic way.

-Find this book in Books set in the 1920s / Thought-Provoking Books
+Find this book in: Books set in the 1920s / Thought-Provoking Books

 Sci-fi Books That Make You Think